 Ethan Kross, a psychologist and neuroscientist at the University of Michigan, has extensively researched the effects of self-talk on emotions and behavior.
 He refers to the inner voice as the “Swiss army knife of the mind,” which we can use to remember things like grocery lists, brainstorm ideas, plan, and reflect on our lives.
 It plays a role in various cognitive functions like verbal working memory, planning, simulating, and controlling one’s emotions.

-While the inner voice can be a helpful tool to navigate the world, it also can work against us, producing mind chatter, referred to as the “monkey mind,” involving negative self-talk, self-criticism, worry, and rumination about past events or future fears.
+While the inner voice is a crucial tool to navigate the world, it also can work against us, producing mind chatter, referred to as the “monkey mind,” involving negative self-talk, self-criticism, worry, and rumination about past events or future fears.
 By default, our brain tends to focus on threats or negative aspects more than positive ones.
 This bias can influence the selection mechanism of our thoughts, making negative ones stand out.

 Mind chatter is a common experience for all of us, especially when we feel stressed or anxious.
 While some degree of mental chatter is normal, excessive negative thoughts can cause mental health issues, contributing to feelings of depression and impacting our quality of life.

-The good news is that with practice, strategies, and techniques, you can learn to manage the monkey mind and let in the thoughts that benefit you most.
+The good news is that you can learn to manage the monkey mind to a certain degree with practice, strategies, and techniques.

 Manage the monkey mind with distanced self-talk

 Kross has found that distanced self-talk can positively impact a person’s mental and emotional well-being.
-In his research, he defines this method as talking to yourself as if you were a separate entity, using terms such as “you” or “one” instead of “I.” He argues that it can help people regulate their emotions and overcome negative feelings, such as anxiety and stress, by providing a sense of psychological distance from their feelings.
+In his research, he defines this method as talking to yourself as if you were a separate entity, using terms such as “you” or “one” instead of “I.” He argues that it can help people regulate their emotions and overcome negative feelings by providing a sense of psychological distance from their feelings.
 This sense of detachment lets you observe your thoughts and emotions more objectively.

 Ethan Kross believes that distanced self-talk is an effective self-regulation and emotional control tool.
 His research highlights the importance of language in shaping our experiences and emotions and the potential benefits of using self-talk to improve mental and emotional health.